betternick/UBCData/README.md

 1. `yarn pretty` to prettify the project code.

-2. 'yarn start' to run the server.
-Then open the 'index.html' file and everything should work.
+2. `yarn start` to run the server.
+Then open the 'index.html' file in your browser and everything should work.

 ### License